kw108/inverse_reinforcement_learning/README.md

 A survey of inverse reinforcement learning techniques.
 Z. Shao, and M. Er. *Int.
 J. Intell.
 Comput.
 Cybern.
 5 (3): 293-311 (2012)*
 A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress.
 S. Arora, and P. Doshi. *CoRR (2018)*
 A survey of inverse reinforcement learning.
 Adams, S., Cody, T. & Beling, P.A. *Artif Intell Rev 55, 4307–4346 (2022)*

+## Apprenticeship Learning
+Apprenticeship Learning via Inverse Reinforcement Learning.
+P. Abbeel, and A. Ng. *ICML, volume 69 of ACM International Conference Proceeding Series, ACM, (2004)*

+##
+Algorithms for inverse reinforcement learning.
+A. Ng, and S. Russell. *Proceedings of the 17th International Conference on Machine Learning (ICML-00), (2000)*